Rhode Island Rent Increase Notice

 Mobile Home Park Regulations

-Rhode Island has comprehensive regulations for mobile home parks regarding lot rent increases:
+Rhode Island has comprehensive regulations for mobile home parks regarding lot rent increases.
+Notably, these rules differ significantly from standard residential tenancy requirements:

 • 90-day notice requirement for lot rent increases in mobile home parks